3. Configuration¶

 |

-This file is not readable until the application is terminated (or a suspend/stop/close
+This file is not readable until the application terminates, receives a suspend/stop/close command, or the file reaches its maximum size (see Resource Limits).

 This avoids disk access each time a sample is received.